xsf/xmpp-providers-website/content/blog/2025-07-20-more_adaption_xmpp_providers.md

 For a good user experience, [apps integrating XMPP Providers](/apps/) are as important as the [providers](/overview/) themselves.
 If you are an XMPP developer, please consider [adding XMPP Providers support](https://invent.kde.org/melvo/xmpp-providers#usage) to your app.
 If you are an operator of a public XMPP service, provide the [information we need](/faq/#where-do-we-have-the-providers-properties-from) and [add your service to our list](https://invent.kde.org/melvo/xmpp-providers/-/blob/master/CONTRIBUTING.md#providers).
-You can also consider to run our (automated) [XMPP Providers Server setup](https://invent.kde.org/melvo/xmpp-providers-server/-/blob/master/README.md?ref_type=heads) yourself.
+You can also consider to run our (automated) [XMPP Providers Server setup](https://invent.kde.org/melvo/xmpp-providers-server) yourself.
+It is easily configurable to be used as a public or private XMPP server.

 If you like to support XMPP Providers, please consider [making a donation](https://liberapay.com/xmpp_providers).